wtRinaldi/frontend-candidate/README.md

 - Clone repo
 - Run `npm install` to install dependencies
-- Run `ng serve` for a dev server.
+- Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Instructions